 Cut out the envelope liner and slip into an A7 envelope.
 Eyeball the top edge to center the liner about ¼” below the edge of the envelope flap.

 Fold the liner flap down using the crease on the envelope as your guide.

-Add a couple of strips of double sided tape to the back of the liner flap.
+Add a couple of strips of double-sided tape to the back of the liner flap.
 Press down on the envelope flap to adhere the two together.

 Stuff the finished envelope with the die-cut invitation and RSVP and an A2 envelope.
-Your wedding guests will love opening this luxurious silhouette invitation with custom envelope.
+Your wedding guests will love opening this luxurious silhouette invitation with a custom envelope.
 It can be our secret that you DIY’d the entire set for less than $1.
 Or go ahead and brag about your creative and crafty (and frugal) skills.
 Because that’s cool too.